tytydraco/yessleep/out/Lost_For_Words.md

 I meant to visit my friend Steven for months, but I hadn't found a chance.
 He was dealing with depression and at the time gradually becoming evermore evasive to inquiry or questions.
 I showed up sometime in November and was astonished the moment I stepped inside of his new apartment.

   The walls were filled with marker-written words and dashes, followed by definitions.
 You could hardly see the original coat of paint they had concealed.
+The overpowering odor of ink filled the room like heavy steam rising up out of a deep fissure in the earth.
+It was so pungent my eyes welled up with tears.

 "My memory-", he said searchingly, struggling to sound out the vowels.